I just moved to Truckee. How does the solid waste collection system work?

 Where am I allowed to place my mailbox / bear box?

 Bear-proof garbage containers must be placed out of the Town right of way and on private property.
 While the Town requires the box outside the right of way, the Tahoe Truckee Sierra Disposal Company (TTSD) also has maximum distances off of the street.
-Call TTSD at (530)583-0148.
+Call any additional questions please call TTSD at (530)583-0148.

-Why do I need to call in a subgrade 48 hours prior to a foundation inspection?
+Why do I need to call in a subgrade inspection 48 hours prior to a foundation inspection?

 Subgrade inspections are conducted prior to foundation inspection, approval, and concrete pouring to ensure that the rough grade of the driveway is sufficient to meet what is provided on the approved plans.
 Often, once the foundation is poured it is too late to adjust the grade of the driveway between the home and the edge of pavement.
 The Engineering Department avoids this difficult issue by performing a subgrade inspection.